ErikBavenstrand/Project-Euler/README.md

 # Project Euler solutions

 Each file is a Python script solving the problem with the corresponding number on [Project Euler](https://projecteuler.net/archives)
-This was made with the intention to learn to write efficent Python scrpits.
+This was made with the intention to learn to write efficient Python scripts.

 [<img src="https://projecteuler.net/profile/erikbavenstrand.png">](https://projecteuler.net/)